-Studen Please t's name
+Student's name Please Print

-Studen t's year of graduation
+Student's year of graduation

-Studen t's shop or homeroom
+Student's shop or homeroom

 Please check the appropriate responses below.

-I give permission for my child to be videotaped or photographed.
-I understand that the name of my child might be used in the caption.

-I would not like my child to be photographed or videotaped.

-Under the supervision of the building Principal or designee, I give permission for my child to be asked general questions during these videotaping and photographic occasions.
+- I give permission for my child to be videotaped or photographed.
+I understand that the name of my child might be used in the caption. - I would not like my child to be photographed or videotaped. - Under the supervision of the building Principal or designee, I give permission for my child to be asked general questions during these videotaping and photographic occasions.

 I do not give permission for my child to answer questions.

-Parent' 's/Guardian's name
+Parent's/Guardian's name

 Please Print

-Parent' 's/Guardian's signature
+Parent's/Guardian's signature

-Date